Middlesex County, Ontario: History

 Elgin County was separated from Middlesex in September 1853.

 The townships of Biddulph and McGillivray were withdrawn from Huron County and annexed to Middlesex in 1862.
 There was a village at Ekfrid Station that had a blacksmith's shop, a gristmill and a store that was created by the Grand Truck railroad.
 Today it is ghost town as the post office closed on 31 January 1914 and the railroad station in 1950.
 Another settlement existed at Mayfair that was founded in 1854.
-Mayfair had by the 1880s a tavern, two cheese factories, a sawmill, a blacksmith, a painter, a tailor, and a large house called Mayfair Castle that had marble imported from Italy.
-Mayfair Castle costed $7000 to build at a time when the average brick house costed $1000 to build.
-The post office closed in 1914 and today Mayfair is a ghosttown with only the former Baptist Church and Mayfair Castle still standing.
+By the 1880s, Mayfair had a tavern, two cheese factories, a sawmill, a blacksmith, a painter, a tailor, and a large house called Mayfair Castle that had marble imported from Italy.
+Mayfair Castle costed $7,000 to build at a time when the average brick house costed $1,000 to build.
+The post office closed in 1914; today, Mayfair is a ghosttown, with only the former Baptist Church and Mayfair Castle still standing.
 In 1829, a hamlet was founded at Strathburn that had a school by 1840.
 A church was founded in 1844 and a post office opened in 1852.
 By 1963, Strathburn had become a ghost town with only home inhabited and all the rest abandoned..

 The historic townships of the County (including those originally part of Huron County marked in red) are shown below: